zxiiro/git-guide/src/commit-msg.rst

 Use the imperative mood in the subject line
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In support of the rule to :ref:`Limit the subject line to 50 characters` since we don't have a lot of character space using imperative mood saves us some precious character space.
+In support of the rule to
+:ref:`commit-msg:Limit the subject line to 50 characters` since we don't have a lot of character space using imperative mood saves us some precious character space.

 ``Update lint configuration for Molecule v3`` is better than ``Updated lint configuration for Molecule v3``.